Our Disclosure

 Is my credit checked when I apply for a secured credit card?

 Yes, credit card companies typically pull your credit when you apply for secured and unsecured credit cards.
-That said, Neo Financial indicates that it does not conduct a hard credit check.
+Neo Financial advises that it does not conduct a hard credit check.

 Do secured cards build credit?

-Yes, a secured credit card can build your credit score if you make payments on time.
+Yes, a secured credit card can build your credit score if you make timely payments.

 Related: